hnginterns/Project-Api/source/includes/_search.md

 *	`'Luxury Hotel'`,
 *	`'Guest House'`

-##/search
+##Search for hotels

-	This enpoint allows you to search For Hotels
+	This endpoint allows you to search For Hotels

 > Example request: